heykayla/my-writing/tutorials/tutorial-create-and-customize-your-dev-account.md

 **Results:** DEV directs you back to the homepage with a message confirming that you're a part of the DEV community.

 ## Summary
-In this tutorial, you learned how to:
+In this tutorial, you learned how to do the following:

 - Create a DEV account with GitHub
 - Customize your DEV account